VikParuchuri/boston-python-ml/index.md

 ## What is edX?

-* edX (edx.org) is an educational non-profit created by founding partners Harvard and MIT in May of 2012.
+* edX (edx.org) is an educational non-profit created in May 2012.
-* Several other universities have since joined the effort.
 * Two major components:
   * edX platform learning management system (LMS)
   * edX studio content management system (CMS)